Hunting Black Bear Without Bait 101

 When you spot a bear, be aware of thermals.
 Learning about thermals will help you tremendously when stalking prey.
 Thermals are air currents that rise and fall with changes in temperature throughout the day.
 Because thermals will carry your scent with them, make sure you are in the right spot for the thermals to carry your scent away from your prey.
 This will vary depending on the time of day.
 Sometimes you may have to wait an hour or two before you can actually begin to stalk the bear.
 Be patient.
-In the morning, once the sun warms the ground, the ground warmth causes the air to rise and the thermals to flow up hill, just like fog.
+In the morning, once the sun warms the ground, the air will rise and the thermals flow uphill, just like fog.
 In the evening, once the air cools, thermals will flow downhill.
 Use thermals and wind to your advantage when hunting black bear.

 3. Follow the food.

 No surprises here.
-Whether it’s clovers, berries, acorns, or ungulate fawns, black bears tend to follow the food.
+Whether it’s clovers, berries, or acorns, black bears tend to follow the food.
 In the fall, you’ll have more success following heavy acorn levels, while in the spring, you should look for dense clovers and skunk cabbages.
 Weather and elevation play a critical role, as well, in the available food sources for any given year.
-While you can find bears in at all altitudes, they are more densely populated in areas with abundant food.
+While you can find bears at all altitudes, they are more densely populated in areas with abundant food.